 - Charging is based on an ad-hoc per-employee, per-check basis that's based on how much the employees make

-Both of these models are highly variable and can result in significant costs for your company.
+Both models are highly variable and can result in significant costs for your company.

-Instead of a national PEO that comes with an inflated charge per employee per month, you may want services that help further maximize your ROI through an ideal payment model.
+Instead of a national PEO with an inflated monthly charge per employee, you may want services that help further maximize your ROI through an ideal payment model.

 One way to help reduce your monthly fee and save more time and money is to turn to a local PEO.